CuriousLizzard/Nand2Tetris/Zip script/README.md

-## Script for convenient ziping

-The script is pretty simple and allows you select projects folder and zip files without monotonous selection.
+# Project Zipping Utility Documentation

+This script is designed to process of zipping files within project directories, eliminating repetitive manual selection.
+It focuses on `.hdl` files.

+## Usage Instructions

 How to:
-1. Choose directory with projects (not the exact project folder, but directory with all projects);
+1. Select directory containing all you projects (not exact project, only folder  containing them).

-2. Select zip option and type number of project
+2. Select zip option and type number of project.

-3. You can apply command-line flag to search for .hdl in all subdirectories
+3. You can apply command-line flag to search for .hdl in all subdirectories.

-Currently only .hdl is available, but you can edit the script.
+## Current Limitations

+- **File Type Specificity**: The script currently processes only `.hdl` files.
+If there is a need to handle other types of files, you will need to modify the script accordingly.